 (ii) At night, root pressure plays an important role in transportation of water along with amino acids in plants.

 Qs7: Transport of food in plants requires living tissues and energy.
 Justify the statement.

 Ans7: Sieve tube in phloem transport food with expense of energy ATP.
 As phloem is largely composed of living cells, so it shows that food transport along with amino acids requires living tissues and energy.

 Qs8: How does the plant transport water and minerals.

 Ans8: Xylem transports water and minerals in plants.
 The cells in roots which are in contact with soil actively, can take up ions.
 In this way there is a creation of difference in concentration of ions between cell sap and soil water.Amino acids help in building protein or peptide bond.

 Water moves into the roots to eliminate this difference of concentration forming a steady movement of water in the root xylem.
 This creates a column of water that is steadily pushed upward.
 Loss of water from leaves creates a suction that pulls water from the xylem of the roots to the aerial parts of the body.

 Qs9: How food is transported in plants?

-Ans9: The transportation of food is carried by phloem in plants by utilizing energy (ATP).
+Ans9: The transportation of food along with amino acids is carried by phloem in plants by utilizing energy (ATP).
 This helps in increasing the osmotic pressure of the tissue causing water to move into it.

 Thus, the generated pressure allows the movement of materials from phloem to the tissue which have less pressure.